-The detectives testified Friday at a bond hearing for Keenan Hord.
+The detectives testified Friday at a bail hearing for Keenan Hord.

-Hord, 32, of Centerton was arrested Wednesday in connection with sexual assault, possessing matter depicting sexually explicit conduct involving a child and sexual indecency with a minor.
+Hord, 32, of Centerton was arrested Wednesday on charges of sexual assault, possessing matter depicting sexually explicit conduct involving a child and sexual indecency with a minor.
 He worked for First Baptist Church in Bentonville.

 Prosecutors have not filed formal charges against him.

-Benton County Circuit Judge Robin Green presided Friday over Hord's bond hearing.
-She set Hord's bond at $500,000 cash only.
+Benton County Circuit Judge Robin Green presided Friday over Hord's hearing.
+She set his bail at $500,000 cash only.

-Bentonville police received a tip through the Arkansas State Police child abuse hotline Aug.
-19, according to a press release from the Bentonville Police Department.
+Bentonville police received a tip through the Arkansas State Police child abuse hotline on Aug.
+19, according to a news release from the Bentonville Police Department.

-Bentonville detective James Boothman testified police searched Hord's residence Aug.
-24 to seize electronic devices.
-Boothman said Hord's wife later notified police her husband had left the residence and had not returned.
+Bentonville detective James Boothman testified that on Aug.
+24, police searched Hord's residence to seize electronic devices.
+Boothman said Hord's wife later notified police that her husband had left the residence and had not returned.

-Police notified the U.S. Marshals Service that Hord was missing, and he was taken into custody Wednesday after police received a call he was at Walmart in Fayetteville and purchased a Tracfone, Boothman said.
+Police notified the U.S. Marshals Service that Hord was missing, and he was taken into custody Wednesday after police received a call that he was at Walmart in Fayetteville and had purchased a Trak phone, Boothman said.